Sollj/Amazon-Running-Shoe-Products/README.md

 ### Data Extraction Process

 Gathered the first 20 pages products from Amazon for best selling running shoes and trail running shoes for men and women.
-This means 80 webpages of product data were downloaded for the best selling (trail) running shoes.
+This means 80 web pages of product data were downloaded for the best selling (trail) running shoes.
 Webpages were downloaded into HTML format and ran through a python web scraper to extract important quantitative and qualitative data points (Data Glossary contains more details).
 This data was imported into a .CSV file and cleaned to finally be imported into a MySQL server database for further analysis, cleaning, and wrangling.